helioaymoto/lxc-kubernet/README.md

-# lxc-kubernet
+# lxc-kubernet Cluster
 Kubernet Cluster running in a LXD/LXC containers

 ## About this project
-This is a way to setup a Kubernet Cluster running in a single computer for testing propose.
+This is a way to setup a Kubernet Cluster running in a single computer where it has 3 LXD/LXC containers + Kubernet Cluster.
+This is a good option for test propose.

 ## Some Observation about this project
 1) The host OS has to be Ubuntu (I am running Ubuntu Ubuntu 18.04.3 LTS)...
-Unfortunatelly, I could not get this project working on Centos 7.
+Unfortunatelly, I could not get this project working on Centos 7 host.
+At this time, Centos 8 is released but it´s missing some packages to allow LXD instalation via snap.
 2) The LXD/LXC containers can be Ubuntu or Centos 7...
 In this one I am assuming Centos 7
 3) LXD has to be installed via snap (via yum does not work...
 I think because of the lxd version)
+4) LXD storage cannot be ZFS, because there is some incompatibility between Kubernet docker instalation.
-4) For kubernet 1.15 above, it´s required some worked around after the containers setup
+5) For kubernet 1.15 above, it´s required some worked around after the containers setup (you can see in the LXC Container at /etc/rc.local)
-5) At this time, the Kubernet version is v1.16.3...
+6) At this time, the Kubernet version is v1.16.3...
 I cannot garantee it will work for later releases

 ## Step by Step to build
 1) Install HOST OS (Ubuntu 18.04)